Tom McDermitt Fund

 Hello, my name is Hope Raymond and I would like to thank you for your interest in the Tom McDermitt Fund.
 He and I met in August of 1995 while visiting a mutual friend in the hospital.
 Six months passed until we re-met and spent the next eight years together.

-Tom was a long time cancer survivor, and during the last year of his life, he was deeply involved in the work of Gilda’s Club Delaware Valley — now the Cancer Support Community Greater Philadelphia’s Gilda’s Club location.
+Tom was a long time cancer survivor, and during the last year of his life, he was deeply involved in the work of Gilda’s Club Delaware Valley — now a part of Cancer Support Community Greater Philadelphia.
 He facilitated the prostate/bladder and blood cancer support groups and facilitated other groups when needed.
 He loved the Saturday Men’s Breakfast and immersed himself in outreach and educational efforts at the clubhouse.
 His fund pays the salary of the facilitator of the two support groups mentioned, and it financially supports the Saturday men’s breakfast, and other men’s activities offered at CSCGP.

 It is my privilege to offer you a glimpse into Tom’s life.
 He grew up in Gettysburg, Pennsylvania and was one of four children of Anna and Leo McDermitt.
 After graduation from Villanova, he worked as a social worker at Children’s Protective Services in Philadelphia.
 He later worked at Carson Valley School, a residential and non-residential facility for at-risk youth, where he became the Director for Clinical Services.
 At age 35 he was diagnosed with non-Hodgkins B-cell lymphoma.
 He had four recurrences, received 11 different rounds of chemotherapy, 2 rounds of radiation, and finally 2 courses of Bexxar.
 The second round of Bexxar gave him a seven year hiatus from his primary cancer.
 In October of 2003, he was diagnosed with one type of myeloid dysplastic syndrome, a precursor to leukemia.
 He also dealt with bladder cancer as well as other long term effects of his treatments.
 He propelled himself through each disease, its illness, and his wellness.